ujjalsaha/FacultySearchEngine/README.md

    conda activate <python3.9 virtual environment name>
    ```

-7. Install the project requirements file on Python3.9 virtual environment
+8. Install the project requirements file on Python3.9 virtual environment
     ```shell script
     pip install -r requirements.txt
     ```
 <div style="text-align: right"> <a href="#top">Back to top</a> </div>

 ## Deploy
+1. On a separate terminal, Start ElasticSearch Service (preferably on a screen session)

+    For MacOS or Linux
+    ```shell script
+    cd <path to elasticsearch>
+    ./bin/elasticsearch
+    ````

 1. On a separate terminal, Start Redis Server (preferably on a screen session)

     For MacOS or Linux